Introduction to profiling tools for AMD hardware#

 Timeline Trace

-A profiling approach where durations of compute kernels and data transfers between devices are collected and visualized
+A profiling approach where duration of compute kernels and data transfers between devices are collected and visualized

 Roofline Analysis